clij/clij2-docs/reference_maximumOfMaskedPixels.md

 Determines the maximum intensity in an image, but only in pixels which have non-zero values in another mask image.

+### Parameters

+source : Image
+    The image of which the minimum of all pixels or voxels where mask=1 will be determined. mask : Image
+    A binary image marking all pixels with 1 which should be taken into accout.

 Categories: [Measurements](https://clij.github.io/clij2-docs/reference__measurement), [Binary](https://clij.github.io/clij2-docs/reference__binary)

 ### Usage in ImageJ macro